Editar

 Query discoverability

-Available from version 23, by setting the UsageCategory property, you can can make queries discoverable for users in Tell Me search and in the role explorer under Report and Analysis.
+Available from version 23, by setting the UsageCategory property, you can make queries discoverable for users in Tell Me search and in the role explorer under Report and Analysis.

 Query example